 Our approach to public consultation is based on two-way communication and open dialogue, working together to ensure the community, the environment and the economy are all considered during project planning.

-Round 1 public engagement and consultation documents
+Future of Transportation in Pitt Meadows (2018) public engagement and consultation documents

 June 2018 – Public open house display boards [PDF]